Brightspace/test-reporting-action/README.md

   additional log messages.
 Does not stop final submission of report data to backend.
 Only really useful for debugging and testing.

+## Storage Schema

+For details on what columns are available in [AWS Timestream] for analysis and dashboard building please see [Storage Schema](./docs/storage-schema.md).

 ## Developing

 After cloning the repository make sure to install dependencies.